sergezaugg/xeno_canto_organizer/README.md

 ## Illustration
 * The figure below is a snapshot of a few spectrograms obtained with this tool
-* MP3 were converted to wav files with fs=24000
+* MP3 were converted to wav files with a fixed sampling frequency
-* Wav files were cut into short pieces and spectrograms extracted via short time Fourier transform (STFT)
+* Wav files were cut into pieces and spectrograms extracted
 * Spectrograms were equalized, log10 transformed and mapped to [0, 255]
-* They can be exported as 1-channel or 3-channel images (this example)
+* They were exported as 1-channel or 3-channel images
-* 3-channel is an overkill but easier to be ingested by Image CNNs such as ResNet, EfficientNet an co

 ![](./images/spectros_01.png)